 HOWTO enable Adaptive Vertical Sync (Freesync) on AMD GPUs

 You can enable Variable Refresh Rate adjustment (VRR) on GNU/Linux if you have a AMD graphics card and a display capable of variable refresh.
-The monitor does not have to use the AMD "Freesync" standard for this to work, VRR can be enabled on any display following the VESA DisplayPort 1.4 VRR specification.
+The monitor does not have to use the AMD "Freesync" standard for this to work, VRR can be enabled on any display following the VESA DisplayPort 1.4 VRR specification (it will usually work with DisplayPort 1.2 or higher).
 VRR is disabled by default; enabling it is a simple matter of setting the X configuration option

 You do not need a "Freesync" branded monitor.
 You do need one with support for variable refresh rates using either Freesync or the VESA DisplayPort VRR standard.

 You will need a display which is either capable of doing AMD Freesync OR able to do vertical refresh synchronization using the VESA standard.
 You will also need:

 - Linux 5.0+ (Any recent kernel will do)